SciPost/SciPost/README.md

 ```shell
 (scipostenv) $ ./manage.py runserver
 ```

+### Contributors
+Users of the portal are known as Contributors and are created through the registration form accessible from the home page.

+You can create a number of users, and use the admin site to give them various permissions through memberships of certain groups.
+For example, you'll want members of the SciPost Administrators and Editorial Administrators groups in order to access the internal management and editorial tools.

 ## Maintaining database migratons
 Every time fields in any of the models change, a [database migration](https://docs.djangoproject.com/en/1.10/topics/migrations/)